cylc/cylc-doc/src/user-guide/writing-suites/external-triggers.rst

 .. autoclass:: cylc.flow.unicode_rules.XtriggerNameValidator

-.. _Built-in Suite State Triggers:
+.. _Built-in Workflow State Triggers:

-Built-in Suite State Triggers
+Built-in Workflow State Triggers
 -----------------------------

-These can be used instead of the older suite state polling tasks described in :ref:`SuiteStatePolling` for inter-suite triggering - i.e. to trigger local tasks off of remote task statuses or messages in other suites.
+These can be used instead of the older suite state polling tasks described in :ref:`WorkflowStatePolling` for inter-suite triggering - i.e. to trigger local tasks off of remote task statuses or messages in other suites.
 (However we don't recommend wholesale conversion to the new method yet, until its interface has stabilized - see :ref:`Current Trigger Function Limitations`.)